OMeyer973/MixAR/README.md

 - please have variables names in english (french comments are okay)

 - Class names are written in UpperCamelCase

+- functions names are written in UpperCamelCase (C# code guideline apparently)

 - variables names are written in lowerCamelCase